MartinKirkegaardDK/MartinKirkegaardDk/README.md

 # About me:

 24 year old student studying Bsc Data Science at the IT-University of Copenhagen.
-With drive to learn about the world, I often spend my time trying to understand new concepts and phenomena.
+With a drive to learn about the world, I often spend my time trying to understand new concepts and phenomena.
-My latest goal which I have set for myself is to become better at chess, more specificly hitting a 1000 elo.
+A goal which I have set for myself is to become better at chess, more specificly hitting a 1000 elo.
-The latests achievement is to solve a rubrics cube below 1 minut!
+My latest achievement is to solve a rubrics cube under 1 minute!

 My dream job would be to combine my professional experience of working as a software engineer and combining it with my academic knowledge from studying data science.